Vestfjorden

-The Vestfjord flows from the area near the town of Narvik to the west and southwest.
-The mouth of the Vestfjord is about 80 km wide, roughly running from the mainland town of Bodø to the islands of Røstlandet and Værøya to the northwest of Bodø.
+The Vestfjorden flows from the area near the town of Narvik to the west and southwest.
+The mouth of the Vestfjorden is about 80 km wide, roughly running from the mainland town of Bodø to the islands of Røstlandet and Værøya to the northwest of Bodø.

-The Vestfjord is famous for its cod fishery, which was exploited back to the early medieval period.
+The Vestfjorden is famous for its cod fishery, which was exploited back to the early medieval period.
 More recently, the winter invasion of Orcas in the inner parts of Vestfjord has become a tourist attraction.
-Strong winds with heavy seas are not uncommon in Vestfjord in winter.
+Strong winds with heavy seas are not uncommon in winter.